 While the word “silver” has a special meaning being ‘lis’ backwards (although not in this particular scenario) and ‘ver’ joined together.
-We are also presented with some regal/godly connotations – “In the height of Grace” “Her crystal presence” and “Phoebe” for Goddess of light.
+While we are also presented with some regal/Godly connotations – “In the height of Grace/Her crystal presence” and “Phoebe” for Goddess of light.

 The numbers 1740 inscribed in Roman numerals on the monument to William Shakespeare in Westminster abbey are the numerical equivalent of the name ‘William Shakespeare’ (itself numerical) they also represent the date under the stewardship of Lord Burlington, Alexander Pope & Richard Mead his tomb was consecrated, thus: The Oxford/Shakespeare Brand is both name and number.

 As this pseudonym, decreed by Royal command (though chosen by our author) was to be used until his death, its ‘creation’ was almost forensically considered by him, because he realised literature was innately subjective and always open to interpretation, whereas mathematics is not, mathematics is objective.